pavansai444/Readers-Writers-Starve-Free-Solution/README.md

     int pop(){// pops the front element the queue and returns its pid if(front==NULL)return -1;
     int p_id=front->pid;
-    front->status=active; // This line is specific for this problem. status is the state of the process if its blocked then status is "blocked" and "active" if the process wakes up front=front->next;
+    front->status=active; // This line is specific for this problem.
+    //status is the state of the process if its blocked then status is "blocked" and "active" if the process wakes up front=front->next;
     rear=(front==NULL)?NULL:rear;